 These people include those who have a medical device inserted into the body, such as a catheter inserted into a vein or urinary tract, drainage tubes, or breathing tubes.

-When medical devices are inserted, they can be contaminated with bacteria and they enter the body causing an infection.
+When medical devices are inserted, they can be contaminated with bacteria and enter the body, causing an infection.

 Bacteria can also accumulate on the surface of these devices, making infection and sepsis more likely.